SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/services-list-map.md

   :::
 * **Shape** of services:
   * Circles represent connected application services
-  * Cloud icons represent remote services like databases or external calls, which are automatically detected for you in client traffic even without using direct instrumentation
+  * Cloud icons represent remote services like databases or external APIs, which are automatically detected for you in client traffic even without using direct instrumentation
   * Arrows map out connection activity between services and their presence from the last 72 hours.
   * Circle and arrows with dotted lines represent services or connections that have been inactive an hour or more.
 * **Size** of services: Size is based on service activity, where large circles are more active compared to smaller circles that are less active.